 READING.
 Each week we will send your child home with a pack of books to read and enjoy with you.
 We encourage the children to practise reading these books a number of times and, just as important, to talk about the books that they read.
 The books that your child takes home are in addition to the reading your child engages with every day in class through exploration and learning as well as more formal reading sessions.
 Your child will have a Reading Record which is for adults (both at school and at home) to write comments in about your child’s reading.

 Reading should be an enjoyable time for both you and your child so please allow your child to take their time when reading and read little and often.

 When sharing a book with your child, it is important that he or she can enjoy and understand in detail the story being read.

 In addition to decoding the words, your child should be beginning to be able to:

 LETTERS AND SOUNDS.
-At the beginning of the year, your child will be sent home with a set of letter cards to bring to school each day.
-The letters that the children learn in school will be added to the pack as they learn them, so that they can practise their letter recognition at home as well as at school!
-Please feel free to allow them to practise writing these letters in their Home Learning books.
-J
+At the beginning of the year, your child will be sent home with a set of our initial sounds to encourage them to practice at home.
+Please feel free to allow them to practice writing these letters in their Home Learning books.

 HOME LEARNING CHALLENGES.
 At the start of each week your child will be given a ‘Home Learning Challenge’ in their green Home Learning book.
 The task may be linked to their class topic or it might focus on letters and sounds, tricky words or an area of maths.
 The home learning challenges will be fun and examples of great Home Learning will be celebrated with the class at school.
 I hope the challenges will enable you to feel involved with your child’s learning at school!